NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-dotnet-cli.md

 ---
-title: Install and manage packages using the dotnet CLI
+title: Install and manage NuGet packages using the dotnet CLI
 description: Instructions for using the dotnet CLI to work with NuGet packages.
 author: mikejo5000
 ms.author: mikejo